Juan José Arreola

-Life and career

 Early life

 Arreola was born on September 21, 1918, in Zapotlán el Grande (modern-day Ciudad Guzmán), in the state of Jalisco.
 He was the fourth child out of fourteen of Felipe Arreola Mendoza and Victoria Zúñiga Chávez.
 In 1930, he began working as a bookbinder, which led to a series of other jobs.
 On the last day of 1936, Arreola moved to Mexico City after selling his Oliver typewriter and his shotgun to afford the trip.
 There he entered the Theatrical School of Fine Arts (Escuela Teatral de Bellas Artes).

-Early career
+Career

 In 1941, while working as a professor, he published his first work, Sueño de Navidad ("Christmas Dream").
 In 1942 he also wrote a short story called Un pacto con el diablo ("A Pact with the Devil").
 In 1943, while working as a journalist, he published his second work, Hizo el bien mientras vivió ("He Did Good While He Lived").
 In 1945, he collaborated with Juan Rulfo and Antonio Alatorre to publish the literary journal Pan.

 Shortly afterward, he traveled to Paris at the invitation of French actor Louis Jouvet.
 During this time, he became acquainted with other French actors such as Jean-Louis Barrault and Pierre Renoir.
 A year later he returned to Mexico.

 In 1948, he worked as an editor for the main journal published by Fondo de Cultura Económica, and obtained a grant from El Colegio de México.
 His first collection of short stories, Varia invención, was published in 1949.
 Around 1950, he began collaborating on the anthology Los presentes and received a grant from the Rockefeller Foundation.